-The energy of the ejectile is determined analytically.
-Eqn.
-7 is modified in terms of the energy of the ejectile in the collider frame and then solved to get a quadratic equation.
+then solved to get a quadratic equation.
 Finally, the coefficients of the quadratic equation are defined and calculated,

-$$a[E{E_i}^2] + b[E{E_i}] + c = 0.$$ (8)
+$$a[E{E_j}^2] + b[E{E_j}] + c = 0.$$ (8)

-Here, a, b, and c depend on the known quantities, such as the four-momenta of other particles and direction of ejectile and are specified in Appendix C. Using the quadratic formula, the solutions of Eqn.
-8 are determined.
+Here, a, b, and c depend on the known quantities, such as the fourmomenta of other particles and direction of ejectile and are specified in Appendix C. Using the quadratic formula, the solutions of Eqn.
+(8) are determined.
 The direction and momentum of the recoil hadron are generated by applying conservation of energy and momentum at the physics reaction vertex.

 Kinematic quantities are determined as soon as the relevant information is available to calculate them.
 E.g., as soon as the ejectile 4-vector is determined, t and u can be calculated.
-Selection cuts are applied to the events, as shown in Fig 3, and detailed in Tab.
-1. As a consequence of these cuts, the actual number of successfully generated events will be different (or smaller) than the number of events tried.
+Selection cuts are applied to the events, as shown in Fig. 3, and detailed in Table 1.
+As a consequence of these cuts, the actual number of successfully generated events will be different (or smaller) than the number of events tried.
 If an event passes all selection cuts, a cross section value is determined from a parameterized model as described in Sec.
 3.3.4.
 As a validation check of this determination, events that return negative cross section values or NaN are removed.
+Such cases are very rare, this check is only present as a final verification of the generated events.
 This cross section is then used to determine a weight for the event, as described in the next section, and the event information is saved to the output file.

 3.1.2.
-Event Weighting
+Event weighting

 DEMPgen produces events with variable weight, corresponding to the rate of the given reaction at the input luminosity.
 Following the generation of events as presented in Sec.
-3.1.1, every event that passes all of the selection cuts is assigned a weight value as follows, where σ is the 5-fold differential cross-section in the collider frame, PSF is the phase space factor (see Appendix D for more details), CF is a conversion factor to convert μ b to cm2, \mathcal{L} is the luminosity (in units of cm-2s-1), and $N{Requested}$ is the total number of events that the generator tried to produce. $N{Requested}$ includes events that were discarded due to either falling outside of acceptable parameters, or having no valid solutions in the kinematics solver.
-The value of σ is determined for the generated kinematics from a parameterized model calculation, further details on the models used and the parameterization for each physics process are provided in Sec.
+3.1.1, every event that passes all of the selection cuts is assigned a weight value as follows, where $\sigma$ is the 5-fold differential cross-section in the collider frame, PSF is the phase space factor (see Appendix D for more details), CF is a conversion factor to convert $\mu$ b to cm, $\mathcal{L}$ is the luminosity (in units of cm-2 s-1), and $N{Requested}$ is the total number of events that the generator tried to produce. $N{Requested}$ includes events that were discarded due to either falling outside of acceptable parameters, or having no valid solutions in the kinematics solver.
+If desired, the correction factor to convert the denominator in Eqn.
+(9) to $N{physical}$ , where unphysical events are excluded, is given in the cut summary output file.
+The value of $\sigma$ is determined for the generated kinematics from a parameterized model calculation, further details on the models used and the parameterization for each physics process are provided in Sec.
 3.3.

 Weight =

-$$\frac{\sigma \times PSF \times CF \times \mathcal{L}}{N{Requested}},$$
+$$\frac{\sigma \times PSF \times CF \times \mathcal{L}}{N{Requested}}$$

-(9)
+, (9)